nmattei/cmps3140/_pages/project1.md

 * (10 Points) *Question 6: Corners Problem: Heuristic.* You have written code that is reasonable, general, and passes the required tests.
 Note that here efficiency may affect your score, but your explanation below carries weight as well!
 * (10 Points) *Question 7: Eating All The Dots.* You have written code that is reasonable, general, and passes the required tests.
 Note that here efficiency may affect your score, but your explanation below carries weight as well!
 * (10 Points) *Question 8: Suboptimal Search.* You have written code that is reasonable, general, and passes the required tests.
 * (10 Points) *Written Portion.* Several of the questions ask you to investigate the behavior of the algorithms in various settings.
-Include a file with short answers to the following questions.
+Include a file with **~1 paragraph** answers to the following questions.
   * Question 4: What happens when you run A* on `OpenMaze` with the Manhattan heuristic?
 Why?
   * Question 5: What did you choose to include in your game state?
 Why?
 How many nodes does BFS expand in your representation?
   * Question 6: What did you choose as a heuristic?
 Why?
 Argue (i.e., prove) why it is admissible.
 How many game states did it explore?